openshift/oc-mirror/docs/design/metadata-management.md

 ### Why do we use a sequence number?

 `oc-mirror` performs deduplication at the image layer level when mirroring images.
-Instead of packing layers that have already been mirrored, the layers are retrieving from the managed registry during the publishing when needed to reconstitute an image.
+Instead of packing layers that have already been mirrored, the layers are retrieved from the managed registry during the publishing when needed to reconstitute an image.
 Ensuring the imagesets are published in order ensures that the expected layers were published to the registry.